basonpark/pydantic-ai/README.md

-# Learning PydanticAI: My Personal Notes
+# Learning PydanticAI

-This repository contains my personal notes and practice examples as I learn to use [PydanticAI](https://ai.pydantic.dev/) - a Python Agent Framework designed to make it easier to build production-grade applications with Generative AI.
+This repo uses [PydanticAI](https://ai.pydantic.dev/) - a Python Agent Framework designed to make it easier to build production-grade applications with Generative AI.

-## 🎯 Purpose

-I created this repository to document my journey learning PydanticAI and to practice implementing various features of this framework.
-This is my personal learning project where I'm exploring how to build AI applications using a type-safe, model-agnostic approach.

 ## 🙏 Credits